A-Big-Brain/Attribute-Neutralizer-for-medical-AI-system/README.md

 ## Turing modifier

 All code of the Turing modifier is in the folder "Turing_modifier/py_script/", and the result of the Turing modifier after each run is stored in the folder "Turing_modifier/save_results/".
+All hyperparameters can be configured in the file "Turing_modifier/py_script/support_args.py".

 ## AI judge